uhjish/p5-djankiness/README.md

 Basic Django-REST app with an AngularJS frontend (VisJS directive)

-Was hacked together in a few hours and as such is missing tests and production build optimizations.
+Was hacked together in a few hours and as such is missing tests, docs, tox, and production build optimizations.

 ### Deployment